 Our particular focus for this project is currently on the Syrian refugee crisis on the borders of Jordan-Syria and Lebanon-Syria.
 For the next five weeks, I’ll be traveling to these two border areas to assess the feasibility of a few engagement opportunities we hope to launch in the fall, enabling members of the Stanford community to directly help empower Syrian refugees in the Middle East.
 Throughout this journey, and in every destination on the way, I’ll share with you my experience in working on these border areas.
 More importantly, I’ll tell the stories of those inhabiting the other world — those who do live on the border — and their experiences with torture, trauma, loss, coping, and hope.
 And, in telling these stories, in describing our shared yearning for security and opportunity, I hope we all realize there are not two worlds after all.

 Laila Soudi is the project lead for the Stanford Refugee Research Project.
 Originally from Syria, Laila has been working with refugee populations across Europe and the Middle East.
-This piece is the first in a series on her trip to the Jordan-Syria and Lebanon-Syria borders.
+This piece is the first in a series called "Life on the border" on her trip to the Jordan-Syria and Lebanon-Syria borders.

 Photo courtesy of Laila Soudi